softwaregroup-bg/ut-run/microservices.md

         // second microservice module
         (implementationApi) => (function({config: {param1, param2}}) {
             // return anonymous module (function without a name)
-            // access param1, param2 keys in the current configuration root, when there is no module name }(...customization)) // pass the customization to the module
+            // access param1, param2 keys in the current configuration root,
+            // when there is no module name }(...customization)) // pass the customization to the module

-        // pass path to a microservice module, can be hot reloaded if run.hotReload=true in the configuration require.resolve('ut-business-module'),
+        // pass path to a microservice module, so it can be hot reloaded
+        // if run.hotReload=true in the configuration
+        require.resolve('ut-module3'),

         // if array is passed the first element is the module to be loaded, the rest
         // elements of the array will be passed to the module function
-        // can be hot reloaded if run.hotReload=true in the configuration [require.resolve('ut-business-module'), ...customization],
+        // can be hot reloaded if run.hotReload=true in the configuration [require.resolve('ut-module4'), ...customization],

     ];